wuerges/maratona-animeitor-rust/README.md

 # This is the public port.
 This is set to `80` during the SBC Maratona.
 # `9000` is fine for local testing:
 PUBLIC_PORT=9000

 ```

+## Important!

+The public url is baked into the client.
+The docker client image must be rebuilt every time `PUBLIC_HOST` or `PUBLIC_PORT` change.